yifan-cui/IntervalCensoringFiducial/README.md

 To reproduce tables in the simulations of the paper, run

-To reproduce results in the real data analysis of the paper, run
+To reproduce results in the real data analysis of the paper, run hiv_realdata.R for the HIV dataset and rubella_realdata.R for the rubella dataset.